 - The "Registration Fee" is due yearly based on the size and age of an aircraft.
 The average registration fee is less than \$35, and a relatively large percentage of aircraft are registered for \$27.50 per year.
 However, there were a considerable number of registration fees between \$100 and \$300 which brought the average registration fee to \$41.72.
 For further details, please refer to Attachment A. - The "Tax Payment" is an original registration tax based on the purchase price of the aircraft.
 This is 4% on all aircraft except agriculture related aircraft which is set at 3%.
 The variation that occurs from year to year is caused by the high value of some aircraft.
 For example, the original registration of just one \$20,000,000 jet would provide \$800,000 in tax.

-Aviation fuels used in the last five years and the tax received in the same period is listed below.
+Aviation fuels used in the last five years and the tax received is listed in Attachment A. Overall, the total amount of revenue was \$2,788,446.